lisasgoh/CZ4031-Project2/README.md

 3. Download the data locally into the `sql/data` folder

 4. Repeat Steps 1 - 4 in `Setup Instructions` above for this new dataset

+### Q: Help!
+I am facing this error: requests.exceptions.HTTPError: 409 Client Error: Conflict for url

+If you are using Windows OS, change the start.sh file to have the 'LF' line ending instead of the default 'CRLF'.